amacss-utsc/amacss_constitution/README.md

 10.3 – Notice of these meetings must be provided a minimum of 24 hours in advance through e-mail.

-10.4 – Less notice for emergency meetings may be provided at the discretion of the President in agreement with a minimum of five (5) general members.
+10.4 – Less notice for emergency meetings may be provided at the discretion of the President(s) in agreement with a minimum of five (5) general members.

 ## Article XI – Elections and Hiring of Executives